KYC PDF Blind Spot: Bank Statement Fraud Your Stack Misses

 This article is not an argument for replacing KYC providers.
 The framing matters because these tools solve different problems, and removing either creates a different kind of blind spot.

-The right mental model is layered verification:
+The right mental model is layered fraud detection:

 | Layer | Tool | Question Answered |